aws-samples/sample-nih-genai-assistant/README.md

 - The model is responsible for HTML formatting.
 Sometimes this doesn't happen cleanly even though the content is there.
 Run again if this happens.

 ## Error: Input Tokens Exceeded
 - If you submit too many documents to the model for any of the prompts, or if the size of all the documents exceeds the input tokens allowed by the model, you will receive this error.
-Reduce your documents and try again.
+Reduce your documents and "Start Over".

+## Error: n error occurred (ValidationException) when calling the InvokeModel operation: Input is too long for requested model.
+- Same as above.
+If you submit too many documents to the model for any of the prompts, or if the size of all the documents exceeds the input tokens allowed by the model, you will receive this error.
+Reduce your documents and "Start Over".

 ## Error: Download Link Has Expired
 ```xml